Skip to main content

 Dear [Customer Service Department],

-I am following up on my refund request sent on [First Request Date] about [Product Name / Service Name], order reference [Order Number / Invoice Number].
-I have not yet received a response or confirmation that the refund is being reviewed.
+I am following up on my refund request sent on [First Request Date] regarding [Product Name / Service Name], order reference [Order Number / Invoice Number].
+I have not yet received a response or confirmation that the refund request is under review.

 To summarize, the issue is [brief defect / failure / delivery problem], and I am requesting a refund of [Refund Amount].
-My earlier message included [receipt / photos / invoice / screenshots / support ticket details], and I can resend those documents if needed.
+My earlier message included [receipt / photos / invoice / screenshots / support ticket details].
+I can resend these documents if needed.

 Kind regards,